shapeoko/Docs/content/carriages.md

 ![wire facing up](wiring/stepper_orientation_up.svg)

+(attach one terminal block to the right of this plate)

 ###Right Y axis

 ![wire facing up](wiring/stepper_orientation_left.svg)

+(attach two terminal blocks to this plate)

-If using [Wiring Option \#2](http://docs.shapeoko.com/wiring_2.html), attach the terminal blocks now to the appropriate plates, while both sides are readily accessible.
+If using [Wiring Option \#2](http://docs.shapeoko.com/wiring_2.html), attach the terminal blocks now to the appropriate plates, while the inner sides are readily accessible.